WilliamY97/LearningJournal/uWaterloo/ECE254/Lecture 7 - Inter-Process Communication.md

 reads, there is no possibility for overwriting of data.
 As long as sender chooses distinct file names, it will not overwrite a message if a second message is created before the receive picks up the first.

+## Message Passing

+A service provided by the operating system where the sender will give message to OS and ask for it to be delivered to a recipient.
+There are two basic operations: sending and receiving.
+Messages can be of fixed or variable size.